 Energy, Climate and Environmental Park: Multifunctional Park and Recreation Space

 C.F.
-Møller has also been instrumental in the construction of Hillerød Utility Company’s ’Energy, Climate and Environmental Park’ that combines green living with recreational space built using recycled soil.
+Møller has also been instrumental in the architectural design and construction of Hillerød Utility Company’s ’Energy, Climate and Environmental Park’ that combines green eco-friendly living with recreational space built using recycled soil.

 While it may not come across as a typical way to spend a Saturday afternoon family picnic, architect Julian Weyer states that the park might just be the first facility in the world to integrate all activities in a single location, and take the step of fully involving the general public.